 - are concerned about your symptoms

-- have a cough and high fever (38 degrees Celsius or more) that is not improving.
+- are in a high-risk group and have a cough and or high fever (38 degrees Celsius or more) that is not improving

-The flu can spread from person to person by:
+Flu can spread from person to person by:

 - use a tissue, or the inside of your arm, when you cough and sneeze

-- don't share items such as cigarettes, cups, lipstick, toys or anything which has come into contact with the mouth or nose
+- don't share items such as cigarettes, cups, lipstick, toys, or anything which has come into contact with the mouth or nose

 - stay at least 1 metre away from people who have flu-like symptoms

 - clean frequently touched surfaces regularly, such as mobile phones, keyboards, remote controls, door handles, taps, tables, benches, gym equipment and fridge doors (flu viruses can be removed using household detergent)